1. Can I go home in case of emergency?

 Yes, the university will instruct you on the proper paperwork to be filed in order to get visas for visitors.
 You may rent a room in the foreign teacher's building for a small fee, have them stay in your apartment, or host them at the Sias Hotel.
 This can be a great way to share your experiences in China with other people in your life.

 The university is patrolled by security guards at night, and is guarded at the gates.
 The foreign teachers' building has an attendant that watches the front door and locks it at night.
 The Chinese government is extremely effective at crime control, and terrorist attacks in this province have never proved to be an issue.
 Feel free to consult the US Department of State advisories for any specific information you might require.

 4. What is the weather like?

-Autumn and spring both have comfortable mild weather with intermittent rain.
+Autumn and Spring both have comfortable mild weather with intermittent rain.
 Be prepared for hot and humid summers, and cold damp winters with some snow.
-After acceptance letters are sent out you will get an email of a packing list for more detailed instruction on the type of clothing that other teachers before you found appropriate.
-See weather for the current month here on www.weather.com.
+For more information on weather patterns in the region, please see the information provided at Weather.com via the following link: